Francesco Lin

 Email: flin-at-math.columbia.edu (research), fl2550-at-columbia.edu (teaching).

-I am interested in geometry, topology and analysis in low dimension (especially three), with a focus on Floer homology, hyperbolic geometry and spectral theory.
-I think a lot about the equations of Maxwell and Dirac.
+I am interested in the interplay between geometry, topology and analysis in low dimension.
+I spend a lot of time thinking about the equations of Maxwell and Dirac on three-manifolds, especially hyperbolic ones.

 My work is currently supported by the grants NSF DMS-2503714 and Simons Foundation TSM-00013131.